walkerjeffd/umass-clsb/README.md

 ### Graph Tiles

 The graph tiles are stored in a series of RDS binary data files.

-Filenames are of the form: `graphXXXYYY.RDS` where `XXX` is the three digit row number and `YYY` is the three digit column number.
+The filename for each tile is: `graphXXXYYY.RDS` where `XXX` is the three digit row number and `YYY` is the three digit column number.

+A list of all tiles including bounding box (xmin, xmax, ymin, ymax) is listed in the `graphtiles.txt` file.

 ### Stream Crossings

-The stream crossings are stored in a simple (tab-delimited?) text file: `link_crossings.txt`.
+The stream crossings are stored in a simple (tab-delimited) text file: `link_crossings.txt`.

 ### Geospatial Projection